Welcome to Méli-Mélo!

 You’ll also get

-• behind the scenes peeks at what I’m up to as a traditionally published novelist.
+• Behind the scenes peeks at what I’m up to as a traditionally published novelist.

-What’s your deal, actually?
+Sounds great, but what’s your deal, actually?

 I’m a Canadian archivist and author.